skwh/three-card/index.md

 following rules for multiple decks:
 - You do not need to have all of the same kind of card in a row to trigger the four-of-a-kind rule, it is still only four-of-a-kind.
+- Players are dealt the same number of cards at the beginning of the game.

 ### Goofy stuff